wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Mithral:</ins> Is light like cloth.
 Weapons made of mithral can be used with Dexterity.
 Armors made of mithral do not penalize Dexterity.

-<ins>Radium:</ins> Radium sheds light like a candle.
+<ins>Radium:</ins> Radium sheds light like a candle and inflicts 1D4 extra poison damage.
 It ignore the resistances of celestial creatures.
-Will poison mortals over time.
+After each adventure carrying radium, save or gain a mutation.

-<ins>Platinum:</ins> Platinum repairs itself.
-Platinum weapons ignore the resistances of aberrationns, as well as their save to kill ability.
+<ins>Platinum:</ins> Platinum repairs itself in 1 hour.
+Platinum weapons ignore the resistances of aberrations, as well as their save to kill ability.

 ---